Lemon Law in Massachusetts

 The used vehicle portion of the Massachusetts Lemon Law covers both dealer sales and private party sales.
 The state defines used vehicles as any used car, van, truck or demonstration vehicle that:

-- Is sold by a Massachusetts dealer or private party
+- Is sold by a Massachusetts dealer or private party.

 - Cost at least $700.*

 Dealers are required to provide a warranty for up to 90 days and 3,750 miles.
 Basically, the dealer is required to repair any defect that impairs the use or safety of the vehicle during the warranty period, unless you caused the problems yourself through negligence or making a change to the car yourself (like installing a sunroof that leaks, for example).

 The dealer can charge an initial $100 deductible for repairs or offer to buy back the car for the full purchase price instead of making repairs.
 The dealer may only charge the deductible if it is written in the warranty information.

 Private party sellers are required to inform the buyer of any defects that could impair use or safety.
 If the buyer discovers a serious defect post-sale, and can prove the seller knew about the defect, the buyer may cancel the sale and request a full refund within the first 30 days after purchase.

-If your newly purchased vehicle―new, leased or used―fails to pass inspection within the first seven days after purchase, and repairs to the vehicle would exceed 10% of the purchase price, you can cancel your purchase or lease agreement and ask for a refund, under the Lemon-Aid portion of the Lemon Law.
+If your newly purchased vehicle―new, leased or used―fails to pass inspection within the first 7 days after purchase, and repairs to the vehicle would exceed 10% of the purchase price, you can cancel your purchase or lease agreement and ask for a refund, under the Lemon-Aid portion of the Lemon Law.

 - Get a written statement from the inspection station explaining why the vehicle failed to pass the safety or combined safety and emissions inspection test.